North Queensferry to Dunfermline

 (Excerpt from Vita St Margaretae, c.1107)

 Countless pilgrims have started their journey to St Andrews at North Queensferry.
-North Queensferry is named after the ‘Queen’s Ferry’, thought to have been established in the late-11th century by Queen Margaret of Scotland.
+This quaint village is named after the ‘Queen’s Ferry’, thought to have been established in the late-11th century by Queen Margaret of Scotland.
 A keen pilgrim, Margaret was eager to ease the way for her fellow travellers by providing safe passage over the Forth.

 Margaret died in 1093 and was made a saint in 1250.
 It is fitting that the Queen who helped to establish pilgrimage in Fife became one of its chief draws.
 People were motivated to travel to Dunfermline to be near her miraculous bones.